eclipse-sumo/sumo/docs/web/docs/Demand/Activity-based_Demand_Generation.md

 These entries are different from the general information element in what they describe.
-They depend much more of the special context or state of the city (events, behaviour of the population...).
+They depend much more of the special context or state of the city (events, behavior of the population...).
 They can also be useful for optimization: the mean speed can be observed afterwards; all values can be changed in order to meet validation criteria on the traffic.